- Centers & Specialties

 - Patient Age Group

-Dr. Hochberg is a vascular and critical care neurologist at Massachusetts General Hospital (MGH), Brigham & Women's Hospital (BWH), and Spaulding Rehabilitation Hospital; Associate Professor of Engineering at Brown University; Senior Lecturer on Neurology at Harvard Medical School; and Director, VA Center of Excellence for Neurorestoration and Neurotechnology, Rehabilitation R&D Service, Providence VA Medical Center.
-His research focuses on the translation of neuroscience discoveries into devices to help patients with neurologic disease or injury.
-His research has been published in leading journals such as Nature, the New England Journal of Medicine, and the Journal of Neuroscience.
-As Principal Investigator and lead Clinical Investigator of the pilot clinical trials of the BrainGate Neural Interface System, he has earned a prestigious Doris Duke Clinical Scientist Development Award and research grants from the Department of Veterans Affairs and the National Institutes of Health.
+Dr. Hochberg is a vascular and critical care neurologist at Massachusetts General Hospital (MGH), where he also directs the Center for Neurotechnology and Neurorecovery.
+In addition, he is on the Consulting Staff at Spaulding Rehabilitation Hospital; Professor of Engineering at Brown University; Senior Lecturer on Neurology at Harvard Medical School; and Director, VA RR&D Center for Neurorestoration and Neurotechnology, Providence RI.
+His research focuses on the translation of neurophysiology and computational neuroscience discoveries into devices to restore function for patients with neurologic disease or injury.
+His research has been published in journals such as Nature, the New England Journal of Medicine, Lancet, Science Translational Medicine, and the Journal of Neuroscience.
+As Principal Investigator and lead Clinical Investigator of the BrainGate Neural Interface System pilot clinical trials, he has earned numerous awards, including a Doris Duke Clinical Scientist Development Award, the Jospeph B. Martin Award in Basic Science, the Herbert Pardes Prize in Clinical Research, and the Derek Denny-Brown Young Neurological Scholars award.
+He and his BrainGate colleagues also received the Israel Brain Technologies International B.R.A.I.N.
+Prize, presented by President Shimon Perez.
+Dr. Hochberg's research has been supported by the Dept. of Veterans Affairs and the NIH, including NIDCD and the BRAIN Initiative/NINDS.
 Dr. Hochberg received his Sc.B. with Honors in Neural Science from Brown University in 1990.
-He received his MD and PhD from Emory University in 1999, where he was continued an intern in Internal Medicine.
+He received his MD and PhD from Emory University, where he was continued an intern in Internal Medicine.
 He was a resident and Chief Resident in Neurology at MGH/BWH/Harvard Medical School, where he also completed a fellowship in Stroke/Neurocritical Care in 2004.

 - Research Summary

 Dr. Hochberg's research focuses on the development and testing of implanted neural interfaces to help people with paralysis and other neurologic disorders.
-His research, which has appeared on the cover of Nature and was featured on CBS 60 Minutes, is supported by career development awards from the Doris Duke Charitable Foundation and the Department of Veterans Affairs, as well as a Merit Review award from the VA and an R21 and R01 award from the National Institute for Deafness and Communication Disorders.
+His research, which has appeared on the cover of Nature and was featured on CBS 60 Minutes, is supported by the Department of Veterans Affairs and the NIH.
 He is the IDE Sponsor-Investigator and principal clinical investigator of the pilot clinical trials of the BrainGate Neural Interface System.

 Visit Dr. Hochberg's Research Investigator Profile for more information.